-If that is how you feel, what does that reveal about your attitude towards the life of faith, towards knowing God and following Jesus and walking by the Spirit?
+If that is how you feel, what does that reveal about your attitude towards the life of faith, towards knowing God and following Jesus, walking by the Spirit? (slide)

 Think about it another way.
-What if you knew that you would die on July 28th, 2029?
+What if you knew that you would die on July 19th, 2025?
 Five years from today, you are going to drop dead.
 If you knew the day of your death, how would that affect the way you live?
 If you knew you would die on this date in 5 years, how would that change the way you live?
 Would you live it up, do whatever you wanted, and then turn to God in repentance the day before you died and ask forgiveness and make sure you were right with God?
 Or would you commit your all to serving God today, knowing your days are numbered?

 In other words, do you see the life of faith as a privilege?
-Or as a chore, laboring in the heat of the day?
+Or as a chore?
 Do you see life to the fullest as connected to knowing and serving God or to living apart from Him?